theisuru/dropwizard-features/README.md

 # dropwizard-features
-Includes different features of Dropwizard
+Includes different features of Dropwizard.
+Just a quick and dirty sample project for a stackoverflow question.

 ## Static Assets